Beth Hellwig named interim vice president for student affairs

-Beth Hellwig has been named interim vice president for student affairs by UND President Armacost.
-She began her new role on Oct.
+Beth Hellwig has been named interim vice president for student affairs by UND President Andy Armacost.
+She will begin her new role on Oct.
 1.

 Hellwig most recently served as interim vice president of student affairs & enrollment management at San Francisco State University.
 She has also served as vice chancellor for student affairs & dean of students at the University of Wisconsin Eau Claire, and before that as dean of students at Gonzaga University.
 She has held a number of positions related to student life at other universities, including the University of Northern Colorado, Colorado State University and Montana State University.